 - 1.8.1 The NAT Data Link Mandate (DLM) requires aircraft to be equipped with, and operating, CPDLC and ADS-C in the NAT region.
-Currently, the mandate incorporates FL290 to FL410 inclusive. - 1.8.2 The DLM is not applicable to aircraft operating in: - Airspace north of 80° North; - New York Oceanic East flight information region (FIR); - Airspace where an ATS surveillance service is provided by means of radar, multilateration and/or ADS-B, coupled with VHF voice communications as depicted in State Aeronautical Information Publications (AIP), provided the aircraft is suitably equipped (transponder/ADS-B extended squitter transmitter) (see Note 1 below). - 1.8.3 Certain categories of flights may be allowed to plan and operate through the mandated airspace with non-equipped aircraft.
-(See also "NAT OPS Bulletin 2017-001" available at www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents", then "NAT OPS Bulletins").
-Charts providing an indication of the likely extent of the NAT ATS Surveillance airspace are included in Attachment 8.
-Details will be promulgated in the future via State AIP. - Note 1: Details in State Aeronautical Information Publications (AIP).
+Currently, the mandate incorporates FL290 to FL410 inclusive. - 1.8.2 The DLM is not applicable to aircraft operating in: - a) Airspace north of 80° North; - b) New York Oceanic East flight information region (FIR); - c) Airspace where an ATS surveillance service is provided by means of radar, multilateration and/or ADS-B, coupled with VHF voice communications as depicted in State Aeronautical Information Publications (AIP), provided the aircraft is suitably equipped (transponder/ADS-B extended squitter transmitter) (see Note 1 below). - 1.8.3 Certain categories of flights may be allowed to plan and operate through the mandated airspace with non-equipped aircraft, namely non-equipped flights that file STS/FFR, HOSP, HUM, MEDEVAC SAR, or STATE in Item 18 of the flight plan.
+(Depending on the tactical situation at the time of flight, however, such flights may not receive an ATC clearance which fully corresponds to the requested flight profile). - 1.8.4 Any aircraft not equipped with FANS 1/A (or equivalent) systems may request to climb or descend through the NAT DLM airspace.
+Such requests, as outlined below, will be considered on a tactical basis. - a) Altitude reservation (ALTRV) requests will be considered on a case by case basis, irrespective of the equipage status of the participating aircraft. - b) If a flight experiences an equipment failure AFTER DEPARTURE which renders the aircraft unable to operate FANS 1/A (or equivalent) CPDLC and/or ADS-C systems, requests to